dfa1234/ngx-image-compress/README.md

 Example here: https://stackblitz.com/edit/ngx-compress-sample

-Import it in your app module (only need for angular before version 13)
+Import it in your app module (only needed for angular version < 13)

 ```typescript
 import {BrowserModule} from '@angular/platform-browser';